Craig Fisher

 Craig Fisher (born June 30, 1970) is a Canadian former professional ice hockey player who currently works in the athletic administration for Ontario Tech University (UOIT), having previously served as the head coach of the UOIT hockey team.

 Fisher grew up in Whitby, Ontario, where he and brother Mark played junior hockey.
 Mark and Craig both played for the Oshawa Legionaires of the Ontario Junior Hockey League.
 Mark would go on to play for McGill University, while Craig played US college hockey at Miami University.

-Craig thrived at Miami, with 42 points (22 goals, 20 assists) in his 1988-89 freshman season, earning First-Team All-Rookie Central Collegiate Hockey Association (CCHA) honors, and then producing 66 points (37 goals, 29 assists) in his sophomore season, named to the First-Team All-CCHA Team for 1989-90.
-Fisher had been drafted 56th overall in the 1988 NHL Entry Draft by the Philadelphia Flyers and turned pro at the end of the 1989-90 collegiate season.
-Fisher finished the season with Miami on March 3, 1990 and made his NHL debut with Philiadelphia some three weeks later, on March 27.
+Craig thrived at Miami, with 42 points (22 goals, 20 assists) in his 1988–89 freshman season, earning First-Team All-Rookie Central Collegiate Hockey Association (CCHA) honors, and then producing 66 points (37 goals, 29 assists) in his sophomore season, named to the First-Team All-CCHA Team for 1989–90.
+Fisher had been drafted 56th overall in the 1988 NHL Entry Draft by the Philadelphia Flyers and turned pro at the end of the 1989–90 collegiate season.
+Fisher finished the season with Miami on March 3, 1990, and made his NHL debut with Philadelphia some three weeks later, on March 27.